 In the Transform Element dialog, select the Element Operator.

-The figure below illustrates the output for our example.
+The figure below illustrates the output for our filter settings example.
 Only rows with OrderQty greater than 5000 are included.